 According to the statistics on the Swiss abroad, as of December 2021 there were 7,937 Swiss nationals living in South Africa.
 At the end of 2022 there were 1,989 South African nationals living in Switzerland.

 Switzerland and South Africa have close cultural ties, especially in the fields of music and dance.
 Most of these projects are funded privately.
 Pro Helvetia has an office in South Africa, located in Johannesburg.

 History of bilateral relations

-The first Swiss consulate in South Africa was established shortly after in 1887 in Pretoria, followed by the opening of another one in Cape Town in 1916.
-The representation in Pretoria was finally upgraded into an Embassy in 1952.
+The first Swiss consulate in South Africa was opened in Pretoria in 1887, followed by another in Cape Town in 1916.
+In 1960 the representation in Pretoria was updated to an embassy.